'Beyond the Night..'

 6. Your mind is powerful.
 It will believe anything you tell it.
 So renew your mind daily.

 I started talking to my mind and body daily.
 I told my mind what to believe.
 I talked to my body and told it it was healthy and beautiful.
 I went so far as to ask my Dr scientifically what was and wasn't functioning right.
 Then I'd speak to my body and tell it to function right.
 I was specific.
 I had to learn that a symptom wasn't the end of the world.
 It was my body doing it's best job daily.
-And as I was healing, I understood that doing something new, even as it's healing, it's going to go through some symptoms.
+And as I was healing, I understood that doing something new in my treatment, even as it's healing my body, it's going to go through some symptoms.
 It needed to learn a new way to function.

 7. You are the pioneer of your pathway to healing.
 Just because it hasn't been done, doesn't mean it doesn't work.